 Diamond is an expensive purchase.
-Whether you buy a loose diamond as an investment or to create a unique custom setting, you should pay special attention to some guidelines to get your money’s worth and to choose the best stone you can afford.
+Whether you buy a loose diamond as an investment or create a unique custom setting, you should pay special attention to some guidelines to get your money’s worth and choose the best stone you can afford.
 Here is the list of essential rules for buying loose diamonds.

 Rule No. 1 – Ask For a Certificate